webwart/03_src-Python/00_python.md

 - python system-wide , in subfolders I might use different einvironements.
 - use Git with [remote repository](https://github.com/webwart/03_src-Python) , keepass r.w at hm.ch - N56 - Gi
-- sync between Naples-Lab and Sion-Desk.
+- I FSY  between Sion-Desk and A500GbSaT3, but not with Naples-Lab

 ## Getting started

-- Make sure all files are updated.Sync with GIT or FFileSync.
+- make sure all files are updated.
+FSY to github.
 - open directory with VScode.
 - select/verify python interpreter.
 - select debug environment.
+- when finished FSY with github
+- Sion-Desk: FSY to A500GbSaT3
+- Naples-Lab: Do not FSY !

 ## Structure and procedures